priyankajanssen/priyankajanssen.github.io/index.md

 Continuous improvement:
 - Draft plans for operational excellence collaborating together with various operational teams and track implementation.

+### Atos

 `2008`
 __Venue Manager__

-- Provide Level 2 real time support for Handball and Gymnastics Venue for the Beijing Olympics 2008.
+Provide Level 2 real time support for Handball and Gymnastics Venue for the Beijing Olympics 2008.
-- Part of IT team which monitored IT security events to detect potential security risks.
+Part of IT team which monitored IT security events to detect potential security risks.
-- Ensured data consistency with Information Diffusion systems and INFO 2008.
+Ensured data consistency with Information Diffusion systems and INFO 2008.

+### Atos

 `2006 - 2009`
 __ERP consultant (Oracle E Business Suite__